Bisceglie: Climate

 The city has a Mediterranean climate, with continental humid winters and hot, humid summers.
 Temperature fluctuations are moderated by the Adriatic Sea.
 Being a coastal city, relative humidity remains high throughout the year and ranges on average between 70% and 90%.
 Cold air currents from the northeast often bring lower temperatures in winter and sporadic amounts of snowfall.
 Rain, mainly confined to the winter months, is extremely variable.

 Name

 One theory holds that the town's name derives from its Latin name, Vigiliae ("vigil"), the name given to the town because of a series of watchtowers along the coast.
 According to Mario Cosmai, author of a number of local histories of the town, "Pompeo Sarnelli theorized that Bisceglie was founded by the Romans at the time of the Pyrrhic war.
 In the service of Rome, the countryside would have carried out the task of supervising the sea through checkpoints, from whence the name Vigiliae, and subsequently Bisceglie."

 The name may also predate the Romans and be of Messapic origin.
 Ceglie or Caelia is the name for "settlement" in Messapic language.
-Similar towns in Apulia are named using Ceglie such as Ceglie Messapica, or Ceglie del Campo south of Bari.
-Also a small Slovenian town Čelje deriving from Illyrian which has similar language roots.
+Similar towns in Apulia are named using Ceglie, such as Ceglie Messapica and Ceglie del Campo south of Bari.
+There is also a small Slovenian town, Čelje, deriving from Illyrian, which has similar language roots.